{{flagHref}}

 Crystal Structure

-Double hexagonal close-packed
+Double Hexagonal close-packed

 -

-For further information, please visit Stanford Advanced Materials (SAM).
+For more details, please look at Stanford Advanced Materials (SAM).

 Common Uses